 |Ancient petroglyphs in Val Camonica, Italy, often mistaken as images of alien astronauts.|

 Nevertheless, despite all that, I do have a great affection for the programs of the 1970s that explored strange and unexplained phenomenon.
 Some were honest investigations into truly mysterious structures or artifacts, while others projected wild conclusions with no basis in fact.
 Two documentaries that unarguably contributed to the mass appeal of the ancient astronaut theory is producer Alan Landsburg’s 1973 documentaries In Search of Ancient Astronauts and In Search of Ancient Mysteries.
-The complete films, from my personal archives, are provided below:
+The films are available below from the Aeolus 13 Umbra YouTube channel:

 |One of many images formed by the Nazca Lines in Peru, only visible from a great altitude, often cited as examples of alien influence.|